cinglis-msft/UpdateComplianceConfigurationScript/README.md

-# The Upgrade Readiness Deployment Script
+# The Update Compliance Configuration Script

-This script is discontinued for public use due to the retirement of Upgrade Readiness on January 31, 2020.
-However, it is a useful troubleshooting tool to ensure devices are configured correctly to send telemetry to Update Compliance.
+This script is intended to configure devices to send data to Update Compliance, fulfilling all necessary requirements on the client.
+It can also be used for troubleshooting.

 ## How this script is organized